michellelamx/cloudwork-exercise/README.md

 ## The goals of this exercise

-The goal of this exercise is to establish the ability to understand a brief and demonstrate skill in writing client-side state management code.
+The goal of this exercise is to establish the ability to understand a brief and demonstrate general web development skills.
 We would like participants to respond to this brief by writing us a sample of code.
 You are not expected to complete all aspects of the brief.

 This exercise will also provide content for the subsequent technical interview.

 We ask that you give this exercise an amount of time that makes sense for your schedule.
-Ideally this would be a couple of hours with a goal of solving at least one of the basic and one of the advanced problems.
+Ideally this would be a couple of hours with a goal of solving 3-4 of the problems described below.

 The code patterns and frameworks used in this repo offer a good representation of our existing codebase and the problems we most want help solving.
 However, please feel free to change anything about the existing code - this exercise should not be a test on a library you have no experience with.

-Please make use of the existing unstyled UI components.
-Spend no time worrying about the visual design of the app.

 ## Setting the scene